|

 Territory, but public dissatisfaction led

-to a plebiscite to choose whether its
+to a plebiscite's being held to choose

-replacement should be a Hare-Clark PR-STV
+whether the replacement system should be a

-system or a system of single-member
+Hare-Clark PR-STV system or a system of